-Students look at classical Greek and Roman philosophy from the pre-Socratics to the early Christian era.
-Representative figures include Plato, Aristotle, the Stoics, Skeptics, Cicero, Sextus Empiricus, Plotinus, and St. Augustine.
+This course surveys Greek and Roman philosophy from the 6th century BC to the 4th century AD.
+Representative figures and schools include the pre-Socratics, the Sophists, Plato, Aristotle, the Epicureans, the Stoics, the Skeptics, Plotinus, and St. Augustine.

 PHL 3530: Medieval Philosophy (3)